-It was 9pm on Father's Day when Osher Günsberg finally got home to his family in Sydney.
+It was 9pm on Father's Day when Osher Günsberg finally got home to his family in Sydney in 2020.
 His stay in Melbourne had stretched on for longer than planned, due to the COVID outbreak on the set of The Masked Singer.

 But now he was home, with wife Audrey Griffen, stepdaughter Georgia and baby son Wolfgang.
 Wolfie, as Osher calls him, was already asleep.

 "I wanted to go and have a look at Wolfie, and he stirred a bit when I walked in," Osher, 46, tells TV WEEK.